Laryngeal theory: Proto-Germanic trimoraic o

 (Trimoraic *ô is also reconstructed as word final in contexts that are not explained by laryngeal theory.)

 Balto-Slavic long vowel accent

 The reconstructed phonology of the Balto-Slavic languages posits two distinct long vowels in almost exact correspondence to bimoraic and trimoraic vowels in Proto-Germanic.
 The Balto-Slavic vowels are distinguished not by length but by intonation; long vowels with circumflex accent correspond to Proto-Germanic trimoraic vowels.
-A significant proportion of long vowels with an acute accent (also described as with acute register) correspond to Proto-Germanic bimoric vowels.
+A significant proportion of long vowels with an acute accent (also described as with acute register) correspond to Proto-Germanic bimoraic vowels.
 These correspondences have led to the suggestion that the split between them occurred in the last common ancestor of the two daughters.

 It has been suggested that acute intonation was associated with glottalization, a suggestion supported by glottalized reflexes in Latvian.
 This could lend support to a theory that laryngeal consonants developed into glottal stops before their disappearance in Balto-Slavic and Proto-Germanic.